ebourg/jsign/README.md

 * The error message displayed when the PE certificate table is corrupted has been improved
 * The "_missing provider_" error with the Jsign JCA provider has been fixed (contributed by Lukas Schmitt)
 * The bash completion script now supports the `--tsmode` and `--alg` parameters
+* API changes:
+  * The new JsignTool class provides a high level API equivalent to the command line tool
 * Upgraded Bouncy Castle LTS to 2.73.10

 #### Version 7.5 (2026-07-16)